joanna-miller/tap-room-redux/README.md

 * _MDBReact_
 * _Webpack 4.41.0_
 * _git 2.30.0_
+* _Redux_

 ---

 ## Description

 A tap room application where a bar can track their kegs.
+All local and shared state are managed using Redux.
 Built using the following user stories:
 * As a user, I want to see a list/menu of all available kegs.
 For each keg, I want to see its name, brand, price and alcoholContent.
 * As a user, I want to submit a form to add a new keg to a list.
 * As a user, I want to be able to click on a keg to see its detail page.